 How to assess the Care Certificate

-From December 2017, all trainee care workers will have to complete the Care Certificate as part of their induction training.
+Since 2017, all trainee care workers have had to complete the Care Certificate as part of their induction training.

 Who can assess the Care Certificate?

-You don't need to be a qualified assessor to assess the Care Certificate, but you do need to be competent in the standard you're assessing.
-This means you might not be able to assess every standard – different people may be needed to assess different standards.
+You don't need to be a qualified assessor to assess the Care Certificate, but you do need to be competent in any standard within it which you're assessing.
+This means you might not be able to assess every standard – you might have to share the workload with experts from other areas.

 What is the role of the assessor?

-As a Care Certificate assessor you have a very important job.
-You're responsible for planning and delivering training, and assessing candidates on-the-job.
+As a Care Certificate assessor you have a vital role.
+You’re responsible for ensuring the highest standards of practice from those caring for some of the most vulnerable people in society.
+It’s comprehensive, and includes planning and delivering training, and assessing candidates on-the-job.
 You can use a wide range of methods to help workers understand what they need to do to meet the standards and how they can improve.
 You're responsible for providing high-quality feedback, reviewing evidence and ensuring learning has been understood.

 What makes a good assessor?

-Here are some of the most important traits of a good assessor – voted for by learners themselves:
+Here are some of the most important traits of a good assessor – according to a poll of learners: